Today is: Monday, 15th March 2010

 After my upgrade to 2.7.1 I found I had no visual editor.
 After reuploading files, etc. I finally found that I’ve got an issue with one of my plugins.
 Not sure which one, but obviously it’s one that interacts with the admin console.

-Steps to fix the problem if you have a tinymce editor in Wordpress 2.7.1 that has stopped working.
+Steps to fix the problem if you have a tinymce editor in WordPress 2.7.1 that has stopped working.

 1. Refresh the page using ctl-shift-refresh (this is a “hard refresh” which will force everything to reload from the server, not from browser cache).